Pulimurugan: Plot

-Murugan lives in Puliyoor, a small forest village that is vulnerable to man-eating tigers— called Varayan Puli (striped tiger) by the villagers—and frequent human–wildlife conflicts.
+Murugan lives in Puliyoor, a small forest village that is vulnerable to man-eating Royal Bengal Tigers and frequent human–wildlife conflicts.
 When he was young, Murugan's mother died after his brother Manikuttan was born.
 Soon after, his father was killed by a tiger; in vengeance, Murugan traps and kills the tiger with the help of his uncle Balaraman.
 Years later, Murugan is a truck driver, who lives with his wife Myna, and has a daughter, Chakki.
 He hunts and kills rogue tigers whenever they invade the village.
-Acknowledging his skills in hunting Varayan Puli, the villagers call him Pulimurugan (Tiger-Murugan).
+Acknowledging his skills in hunting tigers, the villagers call him Pulimurugan (tiger Murugan).
 Murugan is grateful to the villagers who cared for him after his parents's deaths, and is obsessively protective of Manikuttan, who is about to finish his MBA graduation in Mangalore.

 One day, Kadutha, the village chief, meets a hooded stranger who asks the whereabouts of Murugan for a hunting assignment.
 Murugan has been away from Puliyoor for days and many people have been killed by the tigers.
 According to Kadutha, Manikuttan's friends Benny and Shiva had arrived at Puliyoor, sent by Manikuttan to see Balaraman.
-Shiva's father Daddy Girija owned a pharmaceutical company which was developing a drug to treat cancer and they need ganja (marijuana) from the forest.
+Shiva's father Daddy Girija owned a pharmaceutical company which was developing a drug to treat cancer and they need ganja (cannabis) from the forest.
 When the medical research succeeds, Manikuttan will be offered a job in the company, so Balaraman helps them.
 They made a contract with Ramaiya, an illegal ganja dealer in the forest; on their return to the village they encounter a tiger but were saved by Murugan, who kills it.